They Did It: Created a Team to Keep Pets and Families Together

 ASPCApro: Was it difficult getting administration buy-in that these positions were needed?

 John: We’re fortunate to have a senior leadership team committed to serving every client who comes through our doors.
-Our admissions counselors are on the front lines dealing with dozens of animals who arrive at our shelters daily, but they don’t always have the time or skills to work through more complex situations.
+Our admissions counselors are on the front lines dealing with dozens of clients and animals who arrive at our shelters daily.
+By hiring SCAs, we are able to provide an added layer of support as they take on the more complex situations that require communicating effectively with clients experiencing mental health crises and other challenging personal situations.
 Not every outcome means the family and pet can stay together, but even in sad circumstances, we’ve received consistent feedback that our clients are grateful to have the added care our SCAs provide.
 These roles position us as a valuable resource to the community.

 ASPCApro: How do you promote this service, or how do people gain access to a special case advocate?